-Their diet is varied, but as herbivores, everything they consume is plant matter.
+An elephant’s diet varies at times, although as herbivores, everything they consume is plant matter.

-One of their favourite foods, perhaps considered a delicacy by elephants, is a thorn bush called an acacia tree.
-It has small green leaves and a yellowish trunk, but its sizable thorns are the most distinguishing characteristic.
+One of their favorite foods, perhaps considered a delicacy by elephants, is a thorn bush called an acacia tree.
+It has small green leaves, beautiful flowers and a yellowish trunk, yet its sizeable thorns are the most distinguishing characteristic.

-African elephants are able to consume an entire acacia tree – everything – from the delicate leaves, the trunk, the thorns and even the roots!
+African elephants are able to consume an entire acacia tree – everything – from the delicate leaves to the trunk, the thorns, and even the roots.

 Elephants also love to find sweet fruits and green shrubs.
 Often, these are only available seasonally.
 Year-round, African elephants enjoy grasses, twigs, leaves, fresh green shoots, bark and vines.